Jan Dejnožka Home Page

 Chapter 1: Introduction, appearing by kind permission of the publisher, Rowman & Littlefield.
 From the 2003 reprint.
 It is for personal use only and cannot be photocopied or forwarded without permission from the publisher.
 Page breaks are different due to software changes.

 Reviewed in Australasian Journal of Philosophy, Philosophia, International Journal of Philosophical Studies, International Studies in Philosophy, Filosofický Časopis, Russell, and The Bertrand Russell Society Quarterly.

 Book / Kniha 2: Bertrand Russell on Modality and Logical Relevance

-Basic Information: summary, praise, and ordering information
+Basic Information: book description, praise, and ordering information